sbnb-io/sbnb/README.md

 - **[Optional]** If you plan to launch Confidential Computing (CC) Virtual Machines (VMs) on Sbnb Linux, ensure that your CPU supports AMD SEV-SNP technology (available from AMD EPYC Gen 3 CPUs onward).
 Additionally, enable this feature in the BIOS.
 For more details, refer to [README-CC.md](https://github.com/sbnb-io/sbnb/blob/main/README-CC.md).

 ### Typical Use Case for Sbnb Linux
-In summary, the bare metal server boots into a minimal Linux environment consisting of a Linux kernel with Tailscale and the Docker container engine.
+- **Run Sbnb Linux on Bare Metal Server** - In summary, the bare metal server boots into a minimal Linux environment consisting of a Linux kernel with Tailscale and the Docker container engine.
 From this environment, you can execute any Linux distribution that has a corresponding Docker container (which covers nearly all distributions) using the following command:
 ```
 docker run --privileged -it -v /root:/root -v /dev:/dev --net=host ubuntu:24.04 bash